 The pescada, also known as corvina (Plagioscion squamosissimus) is a freshwater croaker related to saltwater drum (including black drum and redfish).
 This fish is considered an 'incidental' species that is sometimes taken on deep-diving crank baits, jigs and/or streamers fished deep for other river oriented species.
 Once hooked, they'll fight surprisingly like a largemouth bass.
 Specimens up to 11-pounds have been taken.
 Like their better known saltwater brethren, pescada are a valued food fish in the Amazon.

-The family Clupeidae includes herring, sardines and shad.
-Although mostly a marine family, the Amazon has more than ten species of these freshwater adapted schooling fishes.
+The Order Clupeiformes includes herring, sardines and shad.
+Although mostly a marine Order, the Amazon has three families and many species of these freshwater adapted schooling fishes.
 Aggressively predatory apapá are the largest.
-These surface-oriented piscivores have a mouth structure reminiscent of the tarpon, designed perfectly for attacking small insectivorous Amazon fishes.
+These surface-oriented piscivores have a mouth structure reminiscent of the tarpon, designed perfectly for attacking small Amazon forage fishes.

 Their jaw opens immediately in front of their eyes and is canted at approximately a 30-degree angle from the water's surface.
 Apapá attack in zig-zagging rushes, scooping their prey into the gaping mouth.
 Possessed with only a few small teeth, they depend on their speed and running-back agility to outmaneuver the baitfish on which they feed.